sherrillmix/taxonomizr/README.md

 ## [1] TRUE
 ```

 Now everything should be ready for processing.
-This should all be cached locally and so is not required every time.
+All files are cached locally and so the preparation is only required once (or whenever you would like to update the data).
 It is not necessary to manually check for the presence of these files since the functions automatically check to see if their output is present and if so skip downloading/processing.
 Delete the local files if you would like to redownload or reprocess them.

+## Examples

 ### Finding taxonomy for NCBI accession numbers